priyankadh31/Student-Grade-Tracker/README.md

-#h3 Student-Grade-Tracker h3
+## Student-Grade-Tracker ##

-he objective of the Student Grade Tracker project is to develop a reliable, efficient, and user-friendly system for recording, managing, and analyzing student grades.
+###he objective of the Student Grade Tracker project is to develop a reliable, efficient, and user-friendly system for recording, managing, and analyzing student grades.
 This tool aims to enhance the academic experience by improving transparency, streamlining administrative tasks, and promoting data-driven decision-making for educators, students, and parents.

 Specifically, the project seeks to: